 Must have access to a vehicle, a valid drivers’ license and maintain adequate liability Insurance.

 Individual with both oral and written English/Spanish bilingual skills preferred.

 Education and Experience

-This job operates in an office environment.
-This role routinely requires interactions staff, clients and vendors.
-Requires use of standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines (eFax).
+This job operates in a childcare environment.
+This role routinely requires interactions with children, parents, noisy and fast paced day to day activities.
+Requires uses of standard office equipment such as computers, phones, photocopiers, filing cabinets and fax machines.

 Equal Opportunity Employer